vineetgoyal01/ETL_Project_Team_4/README.md

 2. Once this transformation is complete, the csv exported at the end and this csv is uploaded into the pgAdmin4 site.

 ## Notebook 3 Summary and Important Notes
-1. Notebook 3 is created based on the .csv file obtained from the ABS census data.
-It is then cleaned to obtain the data in the year 2016 with respective LGAs using the list provided by Wikipedia.
+1. Notebook 3 is created based on the .csv file obtained from the ABS census data, it also interacts with Notebook 1 by the LGA.
+It is cleaned to obtain the data in the year 2016 with respective LGAs using the list provided by Wikipedia.
-2. Once this transformation is complete, the csv is exported at the end.
+2. Once this transformation is complete, the csv of the LGA demographics is exported at the end.